ohmy90/SV-design-and-UVM-of-synchronous-SRAM-/README.md

 This is a simple project that gives basic exposure to SV concepts and UVM concepts. \

-Since the UVM courses are too hard to follow for an undergraduate student like myself, this project is realized via independent and self-driven learning on the tutorial offered by Normal Computing, a frontier AI chip startup.
+Since the UVM courses are too hard to follow for an undergraduate student like myself, this project is realized via independent and self-driven learning of the tutorial offered by Normal Computing, a frontier AI chip startup.